Gilbert Elliot-Murray-Kynynmound, 4th Earl of Minto: Governor General of Canada

 Lord and Lady Minto were sports enthusiasts and the Minto Skating Club, which they founded in 1903, has produced many famous ice skaters.
 They both excelled at the sport and hosted many lively skating parties during their time at Rideau Hall.
 In the summer, the Minto family loved to bicycle and play lacrosse.
 In 1901, Lord Minto donated the Minto Cup and appointed trustees to oversee its annual awarding to the champion senior men's lacrosse team of Canada (since 1937 the Cup has been awarded to the junior men's champions).
 He loved the outdoors, championed the conservation of natural resources and promoted the creation of national parks.

 In education and health, Lord Minto encouraged a forward-looking approach.
 He believed that Canada's progress depended on the cultivation of patriotism and unity, and this conviction was reflected in his desire to see a wider history curriculum developed in Canadian schools.
 In response to the health crisis posed by tuberculosis, he helped establish the first anti-tuberculosis foundation in Canada.

 Lord Minto also took great interest in the development of the Canadian military and emphasized the need for training and professional development.
 He was appointed honorary Lieutenant-Colonel of the Governor General's Foot Guards Regiment on 1 December 1898 and was subsequently appointed Honorary Colonel, a tradition that has continued with the post of Governors General to this day.

 He was appointed a Privy Counsellor on 11 August 1902, following an announcement of the King's intention to make this appointment in the 1902 Coronation Honours list published in June.

 On his trip back to Britain in 1904, having finished his term as Canada's Governor General, Lord Minto wrote in his journal "... so our life in Canada is over and it has been a great wrench parting from so many friends and leaving a country which I love, and which has been very full of interest to me".

 Viceroy and Governor General of India

-In 1905, on the resignation of Lord Curzon of Kedleston, Minto was appointed Viceroy and Governor-General of India, retiring in 1910.
-In this, he followed in the footsteps of his great-grandfather, the first Lord Minto.
-When John Morley as Secretary of State for India wrote to Minto arguing that "Reforms may not save the Raj, but if they don't, nothing else will", Minto replied:
+In 1905, following the resignation of Lord Curzon of Kedleston, Gilbert Elliot-Murray-Kynynmound, 4th Earl of Minto, was appointed Viceroy and Governor-General of India.
+He served in this role until 1910, following in the footsteps of his great-grandfather, the first Lord Minto.
+During his tenure, Lord Minto faced significant political challenges and introduced notable reforms.